 What is Bakkt?

-Bakkt is a new company from ICE, the organisation that owns a number of financial and commodity exchanges (NYSE: ICE).
+Bakkt is a new company from ICE, the organisation that owns several financial and commodity exchanges (NYSE: ICE).
 It estimates that the digital asset marketplace could be worth around 270 B dollars.
 Bakkt may attract big investors into cryptocurrency in the search for yield, leveraging Microsoft cloud solutions to create an open and regulated, global ecosystem for digital assets.

 Bakkt main offering is expected to be a futures exchange and clearinghouse for single day, Bitcoin contracts for physical delivery.
 Rather amusing when considering Bitcoin’s purely digital nature.
 Regardless, this is still good news for the market overall as trading will involve the actual buying and selling of cryptocurrency.